tianyue58/tp/docs/team/willyamped.md

   * In the final version, the `soon` command can show both upcoming application submission deadlines and interview date and time as well.

 * **New GUI**: Changed the GUI from vertical to horizontal view.
-  * What it does: allows the user to see the applications more easily and clearly.
+  * What it does: Allows the user to see the applications more easily and clearly.
   * Justification: This feature improves the product significantly because the GUI is the first thing that a user sees when using the application.
   * Better GUI leaves a good first impression on the user, improving their overall user experience.
-  * Highlights: This implementation of the new GUI was challenging as it needed to be constantly changed as more fields were added.
+  * Highlights: this implementation of the new GUI was challenging as it needed to be constantly changed as more fields were added.
   * Several factors were also taken into consideration, such as the right width for each column, to allow the GUI to be displayed correctly on any platform.

 * **Enhancements to existing features**:
-  * Updated the GUI layout (Pull request [\#117](https://github.com/AY2122S1-CS2103T-W17-1/tp/pull/117))
   * Wrote additional tests for existing features to increase coverage (Pull requests [\#103](https://github.com/AY2122S1-CS2103T-W17-1/tp/pull/103), [\#237](https://github.com/AY2122S1-CS2103T-W17-1/tp/pull/237))
   * Fixed bugs from Practical Examination Dry Run (Pull request [\#216](https://github.com/AY2122S1-CS2103T-W17-1/tp/pull/216))